 Light design and technical oversight: Grega Mohoročič

-Executive producer and photographer: Barbara Poček
+Executive producer: Barbara Poček

 Produced by: Glej Theatre